 The newest museum in town adds to the fun with Incredible Hunt, an app-based scavenger hunt Oct.
 8 where teams face off to see who knows Buffalo better.
 The entry fee is $250 per car, which can have up to five team members.
 Winning teams will be rewarded with prize packs.

 Grown Up Night of Play offers dinner, drinks, live music and activities throughout its four floors from 6:30–9:30 p.m. for $35.
 If you want even more access, spring for the $50 VIP experience and enjoy champagne toasts and rooftop fireworks (weather permitting).
-The next available night is October 24 with a Halloween theme.
+The next available night is October 24 with a Halloween theme, then Nov.
+15.

 The Martin House